weijiekoh/circom-helper/README.md

 It compiles circuits and exposes a JSON-RPC API which allows developers to generate witnesses and proofs without writing command-line glue scripts.

+It is a work in progress.

+Done:

+- witness generation endpoint

+To do:

+- proof generation endpoint